EXPERIENCE THAT MATTERS

 Resolving state sales tax and income tax issues, including audits, tax debt settlements, collections, tax litigation in state court, and criminal investigations by state taxing authorities.

-What our clients say about DeWitt Law:
+Read what our clients say about DeWitt Law:

-Thanks to Tyler and everyone we worked with, we are once again FREE to live our lives without the burden of the IRS looming like an executioner over our heads!
+"Thanks to Tyler and everyone we worked with, we are once again FREE to live our lives without the burden of the IRS looming like an executioner over our heads!" — Jeff D.

-Tyler Dewitt is the best at not only winning a case, but guiding you through the process.
+"Tyler Dewitt is the best at not only winning a case, but guiding you through the process.
 His confident approach to representing you with the IRS made many nights restful and not sleepless.
-Thanks again Tyler for the representation.
+Thanks again Tyler for the representation." — Billy W.

 Learn more in our tax blog:

 Tyler DeWitt Rated by Super Lawyers Rising Stars in Tax Practice Area

 For the third year in a row, Tyler DeWitt has been rated by Super Lawyers as a Rising Star in the practice area of tax, an honor reserved for lawyers who exhibit excellence in practice.
 The designation signifies that he is a top-rated tax attorney as recognized by peers.
 Super Lawyers selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with independent research.
 Each candidate…